agrendath/GeoSpatialProject/README.md

 To start the project you can run `python app.py`.
 And then go to the url indicated: http://127.0.0.1:5000/

-By default, the information displayed is that for the departures of voice 2 in Brussels North.
+By default, the information displayed is that for the departures of platform 2 in Brussels North.
 You can change this by modifying this part of the code in the index.py file and the function of the same name.